 What Is a Teaching Certificate?

-The requirements for earning a teaching certificate vary state to state, but there are some commonalities.
+A teacher certificate is, sometimes called a teaching license or teaching credential, the certification required to teach in a public school.
+The requirements for earning a teaching certificate vary from state to state, but there are some commonalities.
 Typically, the process requires individuals to:

 - Earn a bachelor’s degree or higher